farawell/farawell/README.md

 English (Proficient), Chinese (Intermediate), Korean (Native)

 ## **Fun facts**
-* 'Yohan (요한)' is the Korean translation of 'John,' so my legal Korean name is Yohan Park (박요한).
-But you can just call me John.
+* 'Yohan (요한)' is the Korean translation of 'John,' and my legal Korean name is Yohan Park (박요한).
+You can just call me John.
 * I've had passion about researching since I was 12, and I have also <a href="http://m.irobotnews.com/news/articleView.html?idxno=9793">won the 1st prize</a> for my first Paper at KRoC 2017!

 ## 🔗 **"Hello world!\n"**